Mariusthvdb/custom-icons/README.md

   type: module
 ```

-to your resources file, or click
+to your resources file (adapt path to your own folder structure), or click

 <a href="https://my.home-assistant.io/redirect/lovelace_resources/" target="_blank"><img src="https://my.home-assistant.io/badges/lovelace_resources.svg" alt="Open your Home Assistant instance and show your Lovelace resources." /></a>